r-tutor/libs1/radiant.multivariate/app/tools/help/hclus.md

 <p align="center"><img src="figures_multivariate/hclus_scree.png"></p>

 Reading the plot from left-to-right we see that within-segment heterogeneity increases sharply when we move from 3 to 2 segments.
 This is also clear from the `Change in within-cluster heterogeneity` plot (i.e., `Change`).
 To avoid creating a heterogeneous segment we, again, choose 3 segments.
-Now that we have determined the appropriate number of segments to extract we can use _Cluster > K-clustering_ to generate the final cluster solution.
+Now that we have determined the appropriate number of segments to extract we can use either _Cluster > Hierarchical_ or  _Cluster > K-clustering_ to generate the final cluster solution.

 To download the plots click the download button on the top-right of the screen.

+## Additional options

+* By default, data will be standardized before it is analyzed.
+To pass data in its raw form to the estimation algorithm, make sure the `Standardize` box is un-checked
+* Hierarchical cluster-analysis (HC) generates numerous clustering solutions.
+The highest number of clusters is equal to the number of observations in the data (e.g., ever respondent is treated as a separate cluster).
+The lowest number of clusters evaluated, is equal to 1 (e.g., all respondent are grouped together in a single cluster).
+Although, HC analysis is often used as a diagnostic tool before generating a final solution using, e.g., K-means, we can also store any specific clustering solution generated using HC.
+To accomplish this, first choose the `Number of clusters`, then provide a name for the variable that will contain cluster assignment information, and finally, press the `Store` button
+* If the data to use for clustering includes variables of type "factor", the `gower` distance will automatically be selected.
+For more information on the gower distance and R-package see the <a href="https://cran.r-project.org/web/packages/gower/vignettes/intro.pdf" target="_blank">package vignette</a>

 ### Report > Rmd